Claim History

 • Insurance eligibility issues.

-To get a deeper understanding of any issues involving claim errors, it is best to select the Show Notes / History button on the bottom right of the View/Edit claim screen.
-You will notice that there will be in red a REJECT event or reason.
-In the Claim History, a reason for rejection is given in in red letters:
+To get a deeper understanding of claim errors, select the Show Notes / History button on the bottom right of the View/Edit claim screen.
+You will see a red REJECT event or reason.
+In the Claim History, a rejection reason appears in red text:

 REJECT: Diagnoses [T1490] is valid, but not for this date [10/13/2022].

 This rejection code means that the use of T1490 ended when it became a "parent" code.
-Beginning in 2018, greater levels of specificity were available thereby making T1490 no longer effective.
+Since 2018, more specific codes have been required, making T1490 obsolete.

 Level of Rejection

-1. It starts at with the the claim biller/provider, where the claim is initiated.
+1. The claim process begins with the biller/provider, where the claim is created and submitted.

-3. Afterward, it proceeds to the payer's Electronic Data Interchange (EDI) for further handling.
+3. After processing, the claim is sent to the payer's Electronic Data Interchange (EDI) for further evaluation.

-4. The final step is the payer adjudication, which involves the payer's decision regarding the claim's approval or rejection.
+4. The final step is payer adjudication, where the payer decides on claim approval or rejection.

-This is the sequence of steps, Clinic -> Claim.MD -> Payer EDI -> Payer Adjudication
+This follows the path: Clinic → Claim.MD → Payer EDI → Payer Adjudication

 Support Ticket